Finding A Job

 Becoming a social worker is a truly admirable choice.
 These workers play a very important role in the health of America's social system.
 Unfortunately, these professionals are also notoriously underpaid, and that hurts both the perception of this industry as well as their clients.

-Every three years, the Census Bureau, along with the United States Bureau of Labor Statistics, refreshes a study that forecasts job trends over the next ten years.
-The latest study was published back in January 2015; analyzing the job market in 2012, and making projections through the year 2022.
+Every two years, the Census Bureau, along with the United States Bureau of Labor Statistics, refreshes a study that forecasts job trends over the next ten years. he latest study was published back in September 2020; analyzing the job market in 2019 and making projections through the year 2029.

 The United States Bureau of Labor Statistics recently refreshed a study that forecasts job trends over the next ten years.
 That study not only forecasts growth over the next decade, but it also provides insights into the requirements of those jobs.

-It could be argued that anyone can become a consultant.
+It could be argued that anyone can become a consultant (management analyst).
 As long as someone has knowledge, there may be someone willing to hire them as a freelancer or contractor.
 But what does it take to set up a thriving consulting business in today's economic environment?

 For eight to ten months of the year, parents trust teachers to care for and instruct their children.
 That's a tremendously important role they play in our society, especially when children are in their formative years.
 It's also why becoming a teacher is such a rewarding profession.